 How to Stop Tantrums Before They Start

-- Offering your child choices to provide him with a sense of control of his environment
+- Offering your child a few choices to provide a sense of control over their environment.

 - Praising your child for positive behavior

-- Keeping objects that spark temper tantrums out of sight, such as a complex puzzle he or she finds frustrating
+- Keeping objects that spark temper tantrums out of sight, such as a complex puzzle they find frustrating

-- Picking your battles and accommodate your child when the request is reasonable
+- Picking your battles and accommodating your child when the request is reasonable

 - Offering age-appropriate toys